vs-ude/fyr-www/content/intro/_index.md

 ## Compile and Run

-Use `fyrc` to compile `.fyr` files.
+Use `fyrc` to compile `.fyr` files and build executables.

+### Compiling C-Code

-The following example compiler a fyr source file into a C file.
+The following example compiles a fyr source file into a C file.
+The flag `-c` selects C as a compiler backend.

 ```bash
 fyrc -c example.fyr